webtide/jetty-load-generator-app/README.md

 Embeded app for Jetty Load Testing in branch embedded-app

-Build: `mvn clean package -DskipTests -Djetty.version=9.3.13.M0`
+Build: `mvn clean package -pl :jetty-load-generator-app-embedded -am -DskipTests -Djetty.version=9.3.13.M0`

 -Djetty.version= the version version you want to include in the uber jar